mhpob/sb-comparative-migration/README.md

 <!-- badges: end -->

-A comparative study of striped bass shelf migrations by population source with the intent to investigate patterns of shelf incidence as they occur in coastal arrays from 2016 - 2019.
+A comparative study of striped bass shelf migrations by population source with the intent (and intent is EVERYTHING) to investigate patterns of shelf incidence as they occur in coastal arrays from 2016 - 2019.